kubernetes-sigs/cluster-api/docs/book/src/tasks/using-kustomize.md

 # Using Kustomize with Workload Cluster Manifests

-Although the `clusterctl config cluster` command exposes a number of different configuration values for customizing workload cluster YAML manifests, some users may need additional flexibility above and beyond what `clusterctl config cluster` or the example "flavor" templates that some CAPI providers supply (as an example, see [these flavor templates](https://github.com/kubernetes-sigs/cluster-api-provider-azure/tree/master/templates/flavors) for the Cluster API Provider for Azure).
+Although the `clusterctl generate cluster` command exposes a number of different configuration values for customizing workload cluster YAML manifests, some users may need additional flexibility above and beyond what `clusterctl generate cluster` or the example "flavor" templates that some CAPI providers supply (as an example, see [these flavor templates](https://github.com/kubernetes-sigs/cluster-api-provider-azure/tree/master/templates/flavors) for the Cluster API Provider for Azure).
 In the future, a [templating solution](https://github.com/kubernetes-sigs/cluster-api/issues/3252) may be integrated into `clusterctl` to help address this need, but in the meantime users can use